For some reason, the company always gets my attention, and the Amazon Artificial Intelligence strategy even made me more curious.

 - The Drone Federation of India announced to use AWS as its preferred cloud service to accelerate the development and growth around the drone ecosystem in the country.
 The partnership will recognize use cases for drones in India across various areas such as land study, precision agriculture, and disaster management solutions.

 Yes, Amazon created a healthcare unit, and the cardiologist runs it.
-Mr. Majmudar is a Chief Medical Officer at Amazon.
+Mr. Majmudar is a Chief Medical Officer at the firm.
+His input into the company’s AI strategy is huge.

 One of the products which the company launched helps to transcribe medical speech for primary care.
 It supports medical dictation and conversational transcription.
 The algorithms are HIPPA compliant and can send a stream of text in real-time from recorded notes.

-I can share many examples where voice, photos, or videos are processed by Amazon to extract information for further applications.
-You can probably see a similar pattern conducted by Amazon; on one end, there is always and input from customers, in the middle AI magic happens, and the output is either automation (Medical Dictation) or forecasting (NFL example).
+I can share many examples where voice, photos, or videos are processed by the company to extract information for further applications.
+You can probably see a similar pattern conducted by the firm; on one end, there is always and input from customers, in the middle AI magic happens, and the output is either automation (Medical Dictation) or forecasting (NFL example).

-But, Amazon does more.
+But, the organization does more.
 The company invested in Medical Center in Boston, with the primary goal of testing artificial intelligence tools.
-Amazon partnered with Providence, Boston Children's Hospital, Atrium Health in Charlotte, National Health Service in the UK, and more.
+Amazon partnered with Providence, Boston Children’s Hospital, Atrium Health in Charlotte, National Health Service in the UK, and more.
 Alexa became a HIPPA complaint in 2019, which means it can transfer protected health information, and Prime Members can use an online pharmacy service called PillPack.
-Amazon wants insurers in the USA to integrate PillPack into their health benefits plans.
+Jeff Bezos would love insurers in the USA to integrate PillPack into their health benefits plans.

-Amazon wants to be an essential player in the healthcare plans, so the company launched its own healthcare program called Amazon Care.
+The company wants to be an essential player in healthcare plans, so the company launched its own healthcare program called Amazon Care.
 Of course, the company designed everything around data input and output.
 The program offers digital health clinics, and if you need to see a doctor, she will come to see you — all powered by apps, data, AI, and algorithms.

 While Amazon has barely touched healthcare’s surface, it has the potential to own the space with its e-commerce expertise.
 Without the need to make money in healthcare, the company can run experiments, test algorithms, and launched early-stage products.
 All the knowledge always empowers AWS, which offers more and more capabilities.

-First, Amazon introduces a customer-friendly product with user experience and customer experience superior to that of its competition.
-This allows the company to build economies of scale, network effects, and leverage for negotiating with other parties (e.g., suppliers).
+First, Amazon Artificial Intelligence powers wide range customer-friendly products with user experience and customer experience superior to that of its competition.
+This allows Amazon company to build economies of scale, network effects, and leverage for negotiating with other parties (e.g., suppliers).

 Then, it invests in upfront fixed costs that allow it to function better and provide an outsourced version of services to its customers.
 We’ve seen this with Fulfilled By Amazon (FBA) and Amazon Web Services (AWS), which allow companies to use traditionally expensive services (warehouses, data centers, etc.) on a rent-to-own basis.